erlang/eep/README.md

 [Erlang Enhancement Process][EEP].

-It also contains a version of a [Markdown.pl][] script in subdirectory md/ that can be used, for example with the also contained [Makefile][] and some Perl build scripts, to produce HTML versions of the *.md EEPs.
+It also contains a version of a [Markdown.pl][] script in subdirectory md/ that can be used, for example with the also contained Perl [build script][build.pl] and some helper scripts, to produce HTML versions of the *.md EEPs.

-Just typing `make` in a posix-compatible shell with any old 'make' in the path plus a reasonable 'perl' (5.8) should build all HTML.
+Type `perl build.pl` or `./build.pl` depending on your environment to rebuild all HTML that needs to be rebuilt.
+A reasonable 'perl' (5.8) is all that is needed.